garnierclement/pfe/sensors/README.md

 	+	Parameters starting with a `$` (dollar sign) are variables, this means that there are going to be parsed and their value replaced by Manticore.
 For instance, the `$ADDRESS` and `$PORT` in the above example are variables.
 *	The `systems` property is an *Array* of aliases to [System] objects that specifies on which systems you can apply the command.
 This property is **mandatory**.
 *	The `sudo` property is optional and when sets to `true` implies that the command must be executed with the superuser rights.

+Thus, considering that we are in the sensor working directory, the result of the above example is equivalent to execute

+	$ cd subfolder/scripts
+	$ sudo ./myscript.sh --addr [$ADDRESS] --port [$PORT]

 ### Data description object